 The objective of the TL1 Translational Sciences Postdoctoral Program (TSPP) at Washington University is to demystify the processes of commercialization of new technology/translational discoveries by learning how to move projects to the next stage of commercialization and how to establish value-creating milestones, costs, and timelines.

 Applications are accepted on a rolling basis.
-April 1st is the deadline for applicants who are interested in a June 1st start date.
 The TL1 Postdoc Job Description is available for more details.

 These postdoctoral opportunities are rooted in an exciting culture of start-up companies and commercialization of biotechnology.
 In the past two years, St. Louis has been named one of the best start-up cities in the world.
 St. Louis now hosts a rapidly advancing start-up ecosystem that pairs multiple maker spaces, accelerators, and coworking facilities with larger biotechnology and informatics companies.
 Together, these create a variety of opportunities for start-up funding at multiple levels.
 Washington University is a major driver of this exciting local community of biotechnology innovation and commercialization.
 The scope of the TL1 program is translational science from bench-to-bedside and bedside-to-bench research.
 The program has the broad ability to include research projects in late-stage preclinical, first-in-human, clinical, translational, patient-oriented research, population health and community engagement, and biomedical informatics.

 The three main areas of focus:

 This area of focus will study the translation of biomedical research into viable technologies and startups.
 Primary mentoring within the Skandalaris Center and applicants are required to contact the center and review their project prior to submitting their application.
 Trainees will focus on learning and experiencing new ways to translate scientific discoveries into commercializable products and innovations in order to improve human health.
 Our objective is to better equip trainees to distill and advance the most promising opportunities to improve human health through innovation and entrepreneurship.

 Research Innovation and Technology Transfer